Fees for Providing Information to FOISA Requests

 What to do upon payment of the fee

-- All payments in response to a fees notice must be sent to the Data Protection and Freedom of Information Office.
+- All fees notice payment requests should be directed to the Data Protection & Freedom of Information Office.

-- Upon receipt of payment the response time to the information request recommences - that is, the 'clock resumes'.
+- Upon receipt of payment, the response time to the information request recommences (i.e. the 'clock resumes').

 - The Data Protection and Freedom of Information Office will (a) acknowledge receipt of payment, (b) advise the applicant that the request will now be actioned, and (c) advise the University department handling the information request that payment has been received and the residual time left to fully process the information request.

-- If the cheque for payment of the fee 'bounces', the Finance Office will commence procedures to recover the debt.
+- If the payment of the fee 'bounces', the Finance Office will commence procedures to recover the debt.